DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training.md

 title: "Fund your training"
 heading: "Fund your training"
 description: |-
-    Find out about the financial support you can get to help pay for your trianing, including loans, scholarships and bursaries.
+    Find out about the financial support you can get to help pay for your training, including loans, scholarships and bursaries.
 title_paragraph: |-
     You can get support while you are training, from a range of financial support to help pay your fees to practical assistance if you are disabled.
 navigation: 21